 If you’ve recently noticed you have a leaking or corroded emergency shut-off valve in your home, it’s wise to have it inspected or replaced immediately.
 Ignoring a faulty shut-off valve can result in great damage to your home and property if it fails.

 Emergency shut-off valves are an important part of your plumbing system.
 They control the flow of water to the house and its various fixtures and appliances, making it possible to shut off running water to a particular part of the house (or to the entire house) for service, repairs or in the event of a plumbing emergency.

-Every fixture and appliance in your home should have an emergency shut off valve nearby.
+Every fixture and appliance in your home should have an emergency shut-off valve nearby.
 They can be found beneath kitchen and bathroom faucets, near water heaters, washing machines & ice makers and are usually installed somewhere between the meter box and your home.
-If there’s no shutoff valve in any of these these areas, you should have a plumber inspect your system and install shut off valves as needed.
+If there’s no shutoff valve in any of these areas, you should have a plumber inspect your system and install shut-off valves as needed.